Red algae: Fertilization

 Red algae lack motile sperm.
 Hence, they rely on water currents to transport their gametes to the female organs – although their sperm are capable of "gliding" to a carpogonium's trichogyne.
-Also animals help with the dispersal and fertilization of the gametes.
+Animals also help with the dispersal and fertilization of the gametes.
 The first species discovered to do so is the isopod Idotea balthica.

 The trichogyne will continue to grow until it encounters a spermatium; once it has been fertilized, the cell wall at its base progressively thickens, separating it from the rest of the carpogonium at its base.

 Upon their collision, the walls of the spermatium and carpogonium dissolve.
 The male nucleus divides and moves into the carpogonium; one half of the nucleus merges with the carpogonium's nucleus.

 The polyamine spermine is produced, which triggers carpospore production.

 Spermatangia may have long, delicate appendages, which increase their chances of "hooking up".

 Life cycle

 They display alternation of generations.
 In addition to a gametophyte generation, many have two sporophyte generations, the carposporophyte-producing carpospores, which germinate into a tetrasporophyte – this produces spore tetrads, which dissociate and germinate into gametophytes.
 The gametophyte is typically (but not always) identical to the tetrasporophyte.

 Carpospores may also germinate directly into thalloid gametophytes, or the carposporophytes may produce a tetraspore without going through a (free-living) tetrasporophyte phase.
 Tetrasporangia may be arranged in a row (zonate), in a cross (cruciate), or in a tetrad.

 The carposporophyte may be enclosed within the gametophyte, which may cover it with branches to form a cystocarp.

 The two following case studies may be helpful to understand some of the life histories algae may display:

 In a simple case, such as Rhodochorton investiens: